Employment Opportunities

 Education and Experience:

 - A Bachelor’s degree is required.
 A Master's degree is preferred.
-A degree in Higher Education Administration, Counseling, Education Social Work, Communications or Psychology is a plus.
+A degree in Higher Education Administration, College Student Personnel, Counseling in Higher Education, or related field is preferred.

 Deadline to Apply: